zakariamaaraki/RemoteCodeCompiler/README.md

 #### Input Sanitization
 Input sanitization measures are implemented to validate and sanitize user inputs before execution.
 This helps prevent code injection attacks and ensures that only safe and trusted inputs are processed by the compiler.
 By sanitizing inputs, the compiler reduces the risk of executing malicious code and maintains the integrity of the execution environment.

+#### Rate Limiting
+To ensure fair usage and protect the system from abuse, a rate limit of **5 requests per second (RPS) per user ID** is enforced.
+This rate limit can be overridden by setting the `MAX_USER_REQUESTS` environment variable to a different value.
+This flexibility allows you to adjust the rate limits based on specific needs or usage patterns.

 ## Garbage Collection
 A garbage collector runs periodically to clean up any stuck executions and their associated resources, ensuring efficient resource utilization and preventing resource leaks.